OSGConnect/connectbook/frequently-asked-questions-faq-.md

 **Who may attend the workshop?**

-Student, post doc, staff and faculty.
+Workshops are typically open to students, post docs, staff and faculty.

 **What are the topics covered in a typical workshops?**

-We plan to cover  shell script, python (or R) programming, version control with git  and distributed hight throughout computing.
+We typically cover shell scripting, python (or R) programming, version control with git  and distributed high throughout computing.

 **How to cite or acknowledge OSG?**